Handbook of the Mammals of the World: The Handbook of the Mammals of the World Volume 3: Primates (published in April 30, 2013)

-Volume 4: Sea Mammals (published in July 2014)
+The Handbook of the Mammals of the World Volume 4: Sea Mammals (published in July 31, 2014)

 The fourth volume is devoted to marine mammals, which include the largest mammals on earth, the whales, as well as dolphins, ear seals, walrus, earless seals, dugongs, and manatees.
-It covers 19 families and the details to the taxonomy, range, habitat, reproduction, behavior, and conservation status of 147 species.
+It covers 19 families and the details to the taxonomy, range, habitat, reproduction, behavior, and conservation status of 128 species.
 The 30 colour plates are created by Toni Llobet.

 Groups covered in this volume are: